jawahar-shazab/docs/docs/api.md

 GET /v1/agents/agentPollStop/:agentId
 ```

-Stops the polling process for a specific agent.
+Stops the ongoing polling process for a specific agent, halting the regular data retrieval from the agent.

 #### 14. Start ML Engine